 - Scratching through the litter alleviates boredom for the chickens

-- Chickens see giant piles of leaves and start laying their eggs where ever they feel like it.
-Ever searched for eggs in 12 inches of dry leaves?
+- Chickens see giant piles of leaves and start laying their eggs wherever they feel like it.
+Ever searched for eggs in inches of dry leaves?
 Why won’t you use your nest boxes, chickens?!
 Why??

-- It’s a lot of work up front to rake and gather the leaves
+- It’s work up front to rake and gather the leaves

 - Your neighbors will think you’re insane when they see you stealing bags of leaves from their curb

 - Leaf mold + allergies = miserable egg gathering

 Even though the deep litter method was pretty much hands off.
 I do monitor and remove litter that becomes wet from spilled water, or areas with heavy droppings.
 Most often removing the damp litter in the affected area, and then mixing with dry litter does the trick.